cisagov/development-guide/onboarding-checklist.md

 multiple Github repositories.
 - [ ] Bookmark [VM JIRA] to work with the rest of VM Fusion.
 - [ ] In addition to your CISA email address `first.last@cisa.dhs.gov`, you'll
-also get an account on Trio, which is a Google-based account used for cross-team and cross-agency collaboration and is generally `first.last@trio.dhs.gov`.
+also get an account on Trio, which is a Google Workspace account used for cross-team and cross-agency collaboration and is generally `first.last@trio.dhs.gov`.
 Trio may take a few days to get set up.
   - Once you're set up on Trio, visit